Characterization and Representation of Weighted Core Inverse of Matrices: Introduction

 \subsection{Background and motivation}

 Baksalary and Trenkler \cite{BakTr10, BakTr14} introduced the core inverse of a square matrix and discussed the existence of such matrices.
-However, the right weak generalized inverse (see \cite{BenIsrael03, Cline68}) was proposed earlier, which were renamed as the core inverse.
+However, the right weak generalized inverse (see \cite{BenIsrael03, Cline68}) was proposed earlier, which {was} renamed as the core inverse.
 In the literature, many authors have discussed the core inverse (see \cite{ GaoChen18, HaiTing19,WangLi19,zhou2019core}), and the relations with other generalized inverses \cite{kurata,rakic, wang2015}.
-Prasad and Mohana \cite{ManMo14} discussed Core EP inverse of a square matrix of arbitrary index.
-Then the authors of \cite{fer18} extended the notion of core EP inverse to weighted core EP inverse and studied some properties of weighted core EP inverses.
-Subsequently, several characterization on the $W$-weighted core-EP inverse are discussed in \cite{gao2018}.
+Prasad and Mohana \cite{ManMo14} have discussed {core EP} inverse of a square matrix of an arbitrary index.
+Then the authors of \cite{fer18} extended the notion of core EP inverse to weighted core EP inverse and studied some properties of these weighted core EP inverses.
+Subsequently, several characterizations of the $W$-weighted core-EP inverse are discussed in \cite{gao2018}.
 Then, Mosi{\'c} \cite{mosic2019} studied the weighted core-EP inverse of an operator between Hilbert spaces.
-Further, many results are available in elements of rings with involution \cite{DijanaChu18,rakic2015, ZhangXu17}.
-In addition to these, the authors of \cite{gao2018} provided a characterization of the weighted core-EP inverse in \cite{MaH19} in terms of matrix decomposition.
-Tian and Wang \cite{TianWang11} discussed weighted-EP matrices as a generalization of EP matrices.
-Thus, it can be observed that the weighted inverses of matrices have been recently investigated in \cite{PredragKM17, PreMo20, ZhangWei16}.
+Further, many results are available in elements of rings with involution \cite{DijanaChu18,rakic2015, ZhangXu17}. {In addition to these, the authors of \cite{MaH19} provided a characterization of the weighted core-EP inverse in terms of matrix decomposition.} Tian and Wang have discussed weighted-EP matrices as a generalization of EP matrices (see \cite{TianWang11}). {Among the weighted generalized inverses, the generalized weighted Moore-Penrose inverse is also important, as it includes the weighted Moore-Penrose inverse, Moore-Penrose inverse, as well as an ordinary matrix inverse.
+Several characterizations and representations of the generalized inverses for matrices are discussed in \cite{RaoMitra71, khatri1968generalized}.
+Further, these inverses found their use in many applications, including statistics \cite{RaoRao98,Katri68}.
+Analogous to the generalized inverses of a commutative ring, the authors of \cite{BapatRao90,PrasadBapa91} have discussed a necessary and sufficient condition for the existence of a generalized inverse in terms of the minors for a matrix over an integral domain.
+In this context, the notion of the weighted Moore-Penrose inverse was introduced by Prasad and Bapat in \cite{PrasadBapat92} and showed that the invertibility of $M$ and $N$ matrices were sufficient for the existence of that inverse.} It is worth mentioning that the weighted inverses of matrices have been recently investigated in \cite{PredragKM17, PreMo20, ZhangWei16}.
 The vast literature on the weighted inverses and its multifarious extensions and applications in different areas of mathematics, motivate us to introduce a new representation and characterization of the weighted core inverse of matrices.